clarejordan/Conversational-Design-Portfolio/01-intake-matcher/README.md

 ```

 ## Example Dialog
-**Bot:** Hi, I’ll ask a few short questions to help match you with a therapist.
+**Bot:** Hi, I will ask a few short questions to help match you with a therapist.
 You can skip anything.
 Ready?
 **User:** Yes.
 **Bot:** What brings you to therapy?
 **User:** Anxiety at work.